MannLabs/alphashared/templates/basic/README.md

 git commit -a -m "initialize from template"
 ```

+4. Rename all occurrences (including folders) of `my_package` to the name of your package.

-4. Remove everything above and including this line.
+5. Remove everything above and including this line.

 # my_package
 A python package that does `<nothing>`.